Q&A: How are Ops Leaders Solving Common Data Challenges?

 Rusty’s tip:

 Whether it’s due to accelerated growth, people changing roles, or mergers and acquisitions, companies are changing faster than ever and you need to keep up.
-In fact, Rusty even argues that it’s time consuming and even unreasonable to rely on a sales organization to maintain accurate hierarchies and accurate data.

-Q: What is the downstream effect of bad data, and how do you tackle this?
+What is the downstream effect of bad data, and how do you tackle this?

 Dirty data is the biggest culprit behind account conflicts and territory disputes.
 And when your sales team is spending the majority of time resolving a conflict, both company morale and revenue are taking major blows.